 Pool Your Personal Credit Card Rewards to Achieve Award Travel Sooner

-If you also own a personal Chase credit card that earns Ultimate Rewards points like the Chase Sapphire Preferred or Chase Freedom, you can combine your Ultimate Rewards points together to book your next award ticket sooner.
+If you also own a personal Chase credit card that earns Ultimate Rewards points like the Chase Sapphire Preferred or Chase Freedom Unlimited, you can combine your Ultimate Rewards points together to book your next award ticket sooner.

-If you own the Chase Freedom that earns 5% on rotating categories, those points receive the 25% travel redemption bonus when redeemed through your Ink Business Preferred.
-You can also transfer your points on a 1:1 basis too as only the Ink Business Preferred, Sapphire Preferred, and Sapphire Reserve have this option.
+If you own the Chase Freedom Unlimited® that earns up to 5% cashback.
+Those points receive the 25% travel redemption bonus when redeemed through your Ink Business Preferred.
+You can also transfer your points on a 1:1 basis too as only the Ink Business Preferred, Sapphire Preferred, and Sapphire Reserve has this option.

 Additional Cell Phone Protection Benefits